JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 suavity of manner which is one of his greatest charms.
 A noble indignation inspired his reply.

-“They DO say it,” he answered.
+“They _Do_ say it,” he answered.
 “There are people who don’t hesitate to accuse Mr. Luker of telling a falsehood to serve some private interests of his own.
 He has over and over again solemnly declared that, until this scandal assailed him, he had never even heard of the Moonstone.
 And